-More than 85 percent of Chinese oil and oil-product imports pass through the Strait of Malacca.30 Some Chinese analysts fear that Malacca and other bottlenecks such as the Strait of Hormuz could easily be closed by terrorism, piracy, or the navies of the United States or regional powers in the event of a conflict over Taiwan or some other serious Sino-American crisis.
-They write that whoever controls Malacca also controls China's oil security, and that China's inability to secure Malacca would be "disastrous" for national security.31
+More than 85 percent of Chinese oil and oil-product imports pass through the Strait of Malacca.
+Chinese analysts fear that Malacca, and other bottlenecks such as the Strait of Hormuz, could easily be closed by terrorism, piracy, or the navies of the United States or regional powers in the event of a conflict over Taiwan or some other serious Sino-American crisis.
+They write that whoever controls Malacca also controls China's oil security, and that China's inability to secure Malacca would be "disastrous" for national security.
+19

 To some Chinese analysts, the U.S. Navy is not the only threat to China's maritime energy supply lines.
-They worry that the rapidly modernizing Indian navy could use its superiority vis-à-vis China's PLAN in the Indian Ocean to gain strategic leverage.32 Beijing also distrusts Tokyo and worries about the capabilities of the Japanese Maritime Self-Defense Force due to historical enmity; because Japan competes with China for energy resources in Russia and the East China Sea; and because Japan is a major ally of the United States and cooperates closely on many strategic issues with India.
+They worry that the rapidly modernizing Indian Navy could use its superiority vis-à-vis China's PLAN in the Indian Ocean to gain strategic leverage.
+Beijing also distrusts Tokyo and worries about the capabilities of the Japanese Maritime Self-Defense Force (JMSDF), due to historical enmity; because Japan competes with China for energy resources in Russia and the East China Sea; and because the Japan is a major ally of the U.S. and cooperates closely on many strategic issues with India.

-China will continue to rely on maritime oil shipments because there are simply no economically viable alternative means of shipping oil from most remote sources to China's refineries.
-For sources overseas, tankers are the only option.
-These maritime shipments, moreover, will likely pass through the Strait of Malacca for the foreseeable future.
-Despite its geographical funneling and the limited risks posed by terrorists and pirates, Malacca will remain a primary oil shipping route simply because of the cost (in additional time, fuel, and ships) of using alternative maritime routes such as the Lombok Strait, or even circumnavigating Australia.33 Beijing will have to find a way to work within these realities.
+Despite its geographical funneling and the limited risks posed by terrorists and pirates, Malacca will remain a primary oil shipping route simply because of the cost (in additional time, fuel, and ships) of using alternative maritime routes such as the Lombok Strait, or even circumnavigating Australia.
+China will have to somehow accommodate these realities.